 Rule 5: Voting by mail

-(1) The period referred to in Article 3(6) of the Locarno Agreement shall be two months from the date on which notification by the International Bureau is sent.
+(1) The period referred to in Article 3(6) of the Locarno Agreement shall be two months from the date on which the notification of the proposals to be considered by the Committee of Experts is made available by the International Bureau.
 Votes thus communicated shall only be taken into consideration if they are in the possession of the Director General within the prescribed period.

 (2) The communication of the vote must come either from the Ministry of Foreign Affairs, or from the competent Administration of the State in question.